ksaaskil/introduction-to-property-based-testing/elixir-propcheck/README.md

 If you're using Windows, you need to set `MIX_ENV` to your environment somehow differently :)

-Example calls in the shell:
+Try example calls in the shell:

 ```bash
 iex> :proper_types.term()